Zoneee/my-sale-app/README.md

 # my-sale-app
-a sale website to list all products I offer
+a front end for py-sale-app to list all products I offer

 # Frame